Visiting students: How to apply

 - Find out more about application deadlines and semester dates

-Study Abroad and International Exchange students can choose from classes in our course catalogue.
+Study Abroad and International Exchange students can choose from courses in our course catalogue.
 There are also unique courses set up especially for Study Abroad students.

 Credits and teaching style

-You must be registered as full time and take classes worth 60 SCOTCAT credits per semester.
-On average you will take three or four classes per semester.
+You must be registered as full time and take courses worth 60 Glasgow credits per semester.
+On average you will take three or four courses per semester.

 - Find out more about assessment and teaching style